-As a result of consideration of the business environment, the Bank made a decision to close down some of the branches and ATMs for Individual Group, and segregated them as idle assets.
-In addition, the unused IT-related properties have also been segregated as idle assets.
+As a result of consideration of the business environment, the Bank made a decision to close down some of the branches and ATMs for Individual Group and to cease use and development of some software assets, and segregated them as idle assets.
 Impairment losses for these assets were recognized assuming their recoverable amount to be zero.

-In the above impairment loss amount, ¥1,116 million was for "Buildings," ¥68 million was for "Other premises and equipment" and ¥373 million was for "Software".
+In the above impairment loss amount, ¥664 million was for "Buildings," ¥94 million was for "Other premises and equipment" and ¥404 million was for "Software."

-- 4. "Other extraordinary losses" include impairment loss on investments in subsidiaries and affiliates of ¥111 million. - 5.
-Significant related party transactions to be disclosed were as follows: - (1) Parent company and major corporate share holders Not applicable.
+- 4. "Other extraordinary losses" includes impairment loss on investments in subsidiaries and affiliates of ¥548 million. - 5.
+Significant related-party transactions to be disclosed were as follows: - (1) Parent company and major corporate share holders

-(2) Subsidiaries and affiliates
+Not applicable. - (2) Subsidiaries and affiliates

-Category Name of corporation or organization Ratio of voting rights held by the Bank Relation- ship Details of transaction Transaction amount B/S account Balance at fiscal year end APLUS Co., Ltd. Indirect holding 100% Lending Purchase of beneficial interests (Note 1) ¥130,000 ¥- Zen-Nichi Indirect holding Londing Overdraft loan transaction (Note 2) 87,551 Loans and bills discounted 87,000 S Shinpan Co., Ltd. 100% Lending Receipt of loan interests (Note 2) 544 Accrued income 1 Subsidiaries Guarantee to Bank's loan assets (Note 3) 118,809 ı Sı Shinsei Financial Co., Ltd. Direct holding 100% Lending Payment of guarantee fees (Note 3) 6,322 Unpaid fees 907 Receipt of dividends 15,480 - Pearl White Two Indirect holding [100%] (Note 4) Lending Early redemption of commercial paper (Note 5) 162,447
+Category Name of corporation or organization Ratio of voting rights held by the Bank Relation -ship Details of transaction Transaction amount B/S account Balance at fiscal year end APLUS Co., Ltd. Indirect holding 100% Lending Purchase of beneficial interests (Note 1) ¥130,000 ¥- Zen-Nichi Shinpan Co., Indirect holding 100% · · Lending Overdraft loan transaction (Note 2) 88,028 Loans and bills discounted 85,500 se Ltd. 100% 100% 100% Lenaing Denumg Receipt of loan interests (Note 2) 523 Subsidiaries Collection from loan to trust account (Note 3) 99,089 Shinsei Financial Co., Direct holding Lending Guarantee to Bank's loan assets (Note 4) 167,700 Ltd. 100% Payment of guarantee fees (Note 4) 9,888 Unpaid fees 1,346 Subrogation receipt(Note 4) 14,019